 Telescope focusers come in various sizes, primarily determined by the diameter of the eyepieces (or other hardware) they can accommodate.
 The most common sizes are 0.965-inch, 1.25-inch, and 2-inch, with occasional larger sizes available for astrophotography or other specialized purposes.

 - 0.965-inch Focusers: This is an older standard, often found on vintage or very basic telescopes.
 Eyepieces of this size are typically of lower quality and offer a narrower field of view.
-I see this size less common in modern astronomy equipment.
+I rarely see this size in modern astronomy equipment.

 - Special Large Formats: Larger formats, such as 2.5-inch, 3-inch, or even larger, are typically used in professional or highly specialized amateur telescopes.
 These allow for even wider fields of view and can accommodate heavy-duty accessories, but they are generally overkill for most amateur applications.